 During the nineteenth and twentieth centuries the Society became involved in other spheres of activity.
 Chief amongst these was an active contribution to the University Extension scheme and the establishment of a thriving lecture programme that continues to this day.
 Over the years it has attracted many eminent speakers; a scan through the list reveals names such as Oscar Wilde, Edith Sitwell, F.R.
 Leavis, Mary Kingsley, Dorothy Sayers and John Betjeman.

 Some of The Society members over the years include John Dobson, William George Armstrong, Thomas Bewick, Neil Tennant and Richard Grainger.
-For a more comprehensive list see the History of The Lit & Phil.

-Lit & Phil Home - Independent Library Newcastle
+- Lit & Phil Home - Independent Library Newcastle

-Literary and Philosophical Society of Newcastle upon Tyne - Wikipedia
+- Wikipedia - Literary and Philosophical Society of Newcastle upon Tyne

 - Historic England - Literary and Philosophical Society